tlejmi/XIdentity/README.md

-# XIdentity is A IdenitityServer4 Project that was initiated from skoruba/IdentityServer4.Admin .
+# XIdentity is An IdenitityServer4 Projects that was initiated from skoruba/IdentityServer4.Admin .